 How to Make Pumpkin Pudding Cups

-- In a medium saucepan, off the heat, add in your maple syrup and cornstarch, and whisk everything together.
+- In a medium saucepan, off the heat, add in your maple syrup, pumpkin, and cornstarch, and whisk everything together.

 - Turn on the pan to medium heat and whisk a few times until the clumps disintegrate.
 This should happen pretty quickly once the syrup heats up!

-- Whisk in the milk.
+- Add your spices, milk, and salt.
 The mixture will look really wet at this time, and you may feel like it won’t come together.
 It will; don’t worry!
+Be sure to whisk often.

 - Run a spatula along the inside edge of the pan to make sure you don’t get big clumps of pudding.
 Do this occasionally throughout the process.